 Planning a trip to Italy you say?
 Stupefacente!
-Here’s everything you need to know before you travel to Italy, including a quick language lesson, what you need to know about the food and the best places in Italy.
+Here’s everything you need to know before you travel to Italy, including a quick language lesson, what you need to know about the food and the best places to visit in this beautiful European country…

 Visa requirements vary from country to country but it’s likely you’ll need one for Italy unless you hold a UK or European passport.
 Even if a visa is not required, all non-residents are required to complete a declaration of presence when entering.